sergeil/ExpanderBundle/README.markdown

     "sergeil/expander-bundle": "dev-master"

-Update your AppKernel class and add ModeraFoundationBundle declaration there:
+Update your AppKernel class and add SliExpanderBundle declaration there:

     new Sli\ExpanderBundle\SliExpanderBundle(),

 ## Documentation

+It is on its way already, rly

 ## Licensing